Vol. 2... Hard Knock Life: Critical reception

 In a contemporary review for Playboy, Robert Christgau deemed Vol. 2...
 Hard Knock Life a progression from its predecessor, featuring more noticeable beats that would appeal to listeners other than just hip hop aesthetes.
-He highlighted the title track's "audacious Annie sample" and the production of Swizz Beatz, who he believed took influence from postminimalist composers such Steve Reich and Philip Glass.
+He highlighted the title track's "audacious Annie sample" and the production of Swizz Beatz, who he believed took influence from postminimalist composers such as Steve Reich and Philip Glass.
 "And whatever Jay-Z's moral values", Christgau wrote, "the man knows how to put words together and say them real fast."
 He later gave it a three-star honorable mention in his Consumer Guide book, indicating "an enjoyable effort that consumers attuned to its overriding aesthetic or individual vision may well treasure".
 In The A.V.
 Club, Nathan Rabin said the record was "an uneven if worthwhile" album whose best songs "strip gangsta rap of its superthug bravado and replace it with a more nuanced understanding of the human emotions behind the gangsta facade".
 Q called it "the epitome of mainstream hip hop" at the time.

 Vol. 2...
 Hard Knock Life was later ranked number 46 on Rolling Stone magazine's list of the 100 greatest albums from the 1990s.